 Communicating EU Regional Policy

-The information and publicity rules for the European Union’s Cohesion policy are defined in the following documents:
+The information and communication rules for the European Union’s cohesion policy are defined here:

-- The adoption and implementation of a communication plan for every operational programme;
+- Drawing up a communication strategy for each operational programme;

 - Carrying out one major annual information activity;

-It is the responsibility of the Managing Authority of a given programme to ensure that beneficiairies are aware of their responsibilities and to monitor compliance with these rules and fulfil its own communication responsibilities.
+It is the responsibility of the managing authority of a given programme to ensure that beneficiaries are made aware of their responsibilities.
+The managing authority must also monitor compliance with these rules and fulfil its own communication responsibilities.